openshift-cs/rosaworkshop/rosa-workshop/rosa/4-setup_idp.md

     ![inputs](images/4-inputs.png)

 18. Copy and paste the link returned at the end into your browser and you should see the IdP we just set up available.
-If you followed this tutorial it is called “rosa-github”.
+If you've followed this tutorial it is called “rosa-github”.
 You can click on this and use your GitHub credentials to access the cluster.

     ![login](images/4-login.png)